pslucas0212/Kode-Kloud-Linux-Basics-Storage/README.md

 $ lvresize -L +1G /dev/caleston_vg/vol1
 $ dfh -hP /mnt/vol1
 ```
-After resizind the volume, you will need to resize the filesytem to match the size of the volume
+After resizing the volume, you will need to resize the filesytem to match the size of the volume
 ```
 $ resize2fs /dev/caleston_vg/vol1
 $ df -hP /mnt/vol1